Trekking & Kilimanjaro

 RECOMMENDED NO. OF NIGHTS

 The Marangu route is the standard route, approaching from the south-east of the mountain via Mandara, Horombo and Kibo huts.
 These are the only three stops on the way up, and they provide the only permanent accommodation on the mountain.
 From Kibo Hut you climb to Gilman’s Point (approx. 5 – 6 hours) to see the sun rise and then it is an hour and a half (approx.) around the summit rim to Uhuru Peak.
 Whilst you can climb this route with only 4 nights on the mountain (3 going up, 1 on the way back down) it is strongly recommended that you take a rest day at Horombo on the way up.
-This is crucial for acclimatisation and for many people will make the difference between making the top or not.
+This is crucial for acclimatization and for many people will make the difference between making the top or not.
 The Marangu route is functional and straight forward, and the cheapest route, but it is also by far the busiest and least exclusive.

 The Machame route is the route that many people choose as an alternative to the busier Marangu route.
 The Machame route starts from the south-west side of the mountain and climbs north through the lower forests via Machame Camp to the Shira Plateau on the western flank of the mountain.
 The route then contours eastwards around the south side of the Kibo Dome, via the Barranco Wall and Karanga Valley, before climbing to Barafu Hut at the foot of the Kibo Dome.
-This route not only includes some scenic sections of the mountain but also allows for excellent acclimatisation between 3800 and 4600 metres.
+This route not only includes some scenic sections of the mountain but also allows for excellent acclimatization between 3800 and 4600 metres.
 From Barafu you climb up to Stella Point for sun rise and then it is an hour or so around the summit rim to reach Uhuru Peak.
 This route requires 6 nights on the mountain, though it is possible (but not recommended) to miss out the night at Karanga Valley.
-The Machame route is a longer, more interesting and more exclusive route than Marangu, offering better acclimatisation, but there are no huts and camping is required.
+The Machame route is a longer, more interesting and more exclusive route than Marangu, offering better acclimatization, but there are no huts and camping is required.

 There are several variations or alternative starting points to either of the above routes.
 On the eastern side of the mountain, the Rongai route offers a similar but much quieter approach to Kibo Hut.
 Coming from the north-east side of the mountain, the route has very few climbers until it joins the Marangu route at Kibo Hut.
 However a long drive around to the starting point is required and there are no huts so camping is necessary, making it a more expensive alternative to the Marangu route.